Skip To Content

 There is a clear and urgent need for legal professionals to not only use AI responsibly but also understand its nuances.
 This means learning how to prompt effectively, supervise AI outputs, and operate within ethical boundaries.
 Training should not be confined to younger attorneys; it needs to be an organization-wide initiative driven by leadership.

-This is where firms like Lexitas can provide real value.
 Developing AI Readiness Programs, with the possibility of certification credentials, can elevate attorneys, paralegals, and other legal professionals, giving them the tools to thrive in AI-enhanced workflows.
 External training providers can help fill this gap, especially for firms that lack the internal bandwidth to build robust programs.

 The Future of Legal Teams